TangramDev/Sunny/README.md

     }
 }
 ```
+> In fact, although the above code is "the ***smallest*** Sunny application", at the same time, it is almost equivalent to the most complete Sunny application.
 ## Sunny has the following four missions:
 1. Enable every .NET desktop application is a dynamic content service portal;
 2. Enable every .NET desktop application is an **Internet Browser**.
 Sunny has created a ubiquitous browser trend.
 At the same time, it also dilutes the exclusive mode of browser applications, making the characteristics of the browser change from individuality to commonality, and then gradually disappear.
 When more and more applications are browsers, the unique status of the browser will be shaken;